designsbysm-archive/Apple-Mail-TOC-Parser/README.md

 for the table_of_contents files found in Apple Mail mailboxes exports.
 This was written just for fun, it is mainly for the curious, although it could be useful for handling huge mailboxes.
-An example App Xcode target is included in the project.
+An example App Xcode target is included in the project, and a sample Apple MAil Exported mailbox.
+It is taken from an apache mailing list, I hope it can be considered of public domain.

 Usage :